mtsz-thiago/NextflowDev/README.md

 # NextflowDev

-Docker image with Nextflow for local developement of pipelines
+Docker image with [Nextflow](https://www.nextflow.io) for local development of bioinfo pipelines